data-apis/scipy-2023-presentation/paper.rst

    >>> y.dtype == xp.float64
    True

-In addition to type promotion, the array API standard specifies rules governing the automatic (and implicit) expansion of array dimensions to be of equal sizes (`Fig. 1d`_).
-Broadcasting confers two important advantages.
-First, broadcasting facilities user ergonomics by encouraging users to avoid unnecessary copying of array data.
-Second, implicit expansion enables more efficient computation through vectorization, reduced memory consumption, and cache locality.
+In addition to type promotion, the array API standard specifies rules governing the automatic (and implicit) expansion of array dimensions to be of equal sizes (`Fig. 1d`_) via broadcasting semantics popularized by NumPy :cite:`Harris2020a`.

 Interchange Protocol
 --------------------